 Owls Head Provincial Park features extensive wetlands, which absorb & store carbon.
 This ecological service is critical in the time of the climate crisis.

-The offshore eelgrass meadows can absorb up to 35 times more carbon than trees can!
+The coastal eelgrass meadows can absorb up to 35 times more carbon than trees can!

 Owls Head Provincial Park could offer kayaking, hiking, and coastal access while preserving the environment as part of the 100 Wild Islands Tourism Advancement Partnership.

 Coastal eelgrass meadows provide important habitat for hundreds of marine species, including lobster, crab, and herring.
 This contributes to biodiversity and helps our fisheries.